Skip to main content

 Institutional Assessment

-The Office of Institutional Research and Assessment (OIRA) administers surveys and conducts studies to assess current students’ experiences as well as graduates’ outcomes, including job placement and graduate and professional education placement.
+The Office of Institutional Research and Assessment (OIRA) administers surveys and conducts studies to evaluate current students’ experiences and graduates’ outcomes, including job placement and enrollment in graduate and professional programs.
 OIRA also provides guidance and support to university departments in learning outcomes assessment.

 Institutional Surveys and Reports